 Is your furniture faded?
 Have you ever gotten sunburn sitting indoors in your favorite reading chair?
 Do you want to enjoy the warmth of the sun without being harmed by damaging UV rays?

-If you answered yes to any of these questions, you (and your home) would benefit from replacing your current windows with Infinity® replacement windows installed by Callen Construction.
+If you answered yes to any of these questions, you (and your home) would benefit from replacing your current windows with Infinity® replacement windows installed by Callen.
 Infinity from Marvin Fiberglass replacement windows feature Low-E (low emissive) energy-efficient glass, which helps block heat as well as damaging UV rays.

 The Down-Low on Infinity® Low-E Window Glass

 In order to make them as energy-efficient as possible, Infinity windows include Low-E glass manufactured with microscopic metallic coatings, allowing natural light to pass through while blocking heat and harmful UV rays, all without blocking visible light.
 The extremely thin coatings are applied to the inside layer of the insulating glass.
 The different glass options are Low E1, Low E2, Low E3 and Low E3/ERS.
 Infinity’s Low E3/ERS glass is the most energy-efficient glass option available because it has four layers of metallic Low-E coating.

 High-performance Low E3 lass has been rated to be 70% more efficient in the summer and 45% more energy-efficient in the winter.
 This glass also blocks 95% of harmful UV radiation, which is what causes carpet, furniture, drapery, and artwork to fade.
 On occasion, UV rays can even cause a sunburn if a homeowner were to relax indoors too near an unprotected window.